Anthony-Jhoiro/cours-cyber-extractor/icmp/README.md

 ### The listener

-The listener listen for any icmp request.
+The listener is simply a DNS server that knows no records.
 For non Stop message, it save the file in the `results` directory.
 It keeps one file per request.
 Whe the stop request is received.
 All the files are read and concatenate into a single file that will be located in the `results` directory.